flogic/whiskey_disk/README.markdown

   - You can deploy to multiple remote targets at once.
-Currently this is limited to one-after-the-other synchronous deployments, but we're thinking about doing them in parallel once we're happy with the stability of this (new) feature.
+Currently this is limited to one-after-the-other synchronous deployments, but we're thinking about doing them in parallel once we're happy with the stability of this feature.

   - Assign hosts to roles (e.g., "web", "db", "app") and vary the shell or rake post-setup/post-deploy actions you run based on those roles.

+  - Limit the actions you run after deployment based on whether files of interest *actually changed*.

 ### Assumptions ###